Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Flexor Hallucis Tendon Transfer?

-• In cases of chronic plantar ulcers (sores on the bottom of the foot), the transferred tendon can provide additional padding and protection, reducing pressure on the ulcer and promoting healing.
+Moreover, this procedure aims to enhance support and function in the affected area.
+In instances of chronic Achilles tendon injuries, the transferred tendon can reinforce the weakened Achilles tendon, enhancing its function and stability.
+Additionally, chronic plantar ulcers (sores on the bottom of the foot), the transferred tendon offers extra padding and protection, alleviating pressure on the ulcer and facilitating healing.

 If you would like to speak to an Orthopedic Specialist, give us a call at 817-697-4038, or contact us over the web.
 Tele-medicine appointments are also available.